marklogic/marklogic-docker/README.md

 After the container is initialized, you can access QConsole on http://localhost:8000 and the Admin UI on http://localhost:8001.
 The ports can also be accessed externally via your hostname or IP.

-### Three node MarkLogic cluster on a single VM
+### Three node cluster on a single VM

 Here is an example of the marklogic-3n-centos.yaml, mldb_admin_username.txt, and mldb_admin_password.txt files that need to be created in your host machine before running the Docker compose command.

 **marklogic-3n-centos.yaml**

 ```
-#Docker compose file sample to setup a three node MarkLogic Server cluster
+#Docker compose file sample to setup a three node cluster

 version: '3.6'